Haletran/Obsidian-documents/Cours/📢 Presentation Oral.md

 This is where Linux comes in.
 In 1991 a man named **Linus Torvalds** was a student at the University of Helsinki in Finland and was unhappy about that so he decide to made his own UNIX clone and called it Linux .
 So he decided to posted a letter in a popular Usenet newsgroup and say what is he going to do :
 >"Hello everybody out there...
 I'm doing a (free) operating system( just a hobby, won't be anything big and professional like gnu)... it probably will never support anything other than AT-hard disks, as that's all I have...

 This caught up fast with the developer community.
 Contributions started pouring in.
-In 1994, Linus believed that a certain level of maturity was attained for the kernel , so it decided to release the first complete version as Linux 1.0 under the GNU GPL license of Richard Stallman.
+In 1994, Linus believed that a certain level of maturity was attained for the kernel , so it decided to release the first complete version as Linux 1.0 under the GNU GPL license of *Richard Stallman*.

 In 1996, The Linux mascot *Tux* was born.
 TUX stands for Torvald's UNIX.
 And was inspired by a childhood experience of Linus with a penguin in Australia. ( image of the childhood memory)